CoolRobotsAndStuff/seq/README.md

-# Seq - Flashy single-header concurrency library in C
+## Seq - Flashy single-header Concurrency Library in C

-> This library is in beta, the api could change at any time.
-Do not use this in production, if you use this in production YOUR COMPUTER WILL LITERALLY FUCKING EXPLO... but if u just wanna try it dat's fine ```:)```
+> This library is in beta, the api could change at any time, if you use this in production YOUR COMPUTER WILL LITERALLY FUCKING EXPLO... but if u just wanna try it dat's fine ```:)```

----

 ### Usage